susansayre/eco280/content/en/materials/homework/hw9-working-with-ggplot.md

 ## Task summmary
 1. Accept the [assignment repo](https://classroom.github.com/a/flhCqGMh) on github.

+2. Download the beginning code from Slack

-2. Build up the code to construct a graph that looks like this, following the steps in class.
+3. Build up the code to construct a graph that looks like this, following the steps in class.
 There are several steps:

     a.
 Plot the new_cases using geom_col.
 	b.
 Plot the rolling average using geom_line